Billy De Wolfe: Films

+Billy De Wolfe also played the role of Pemberton Maxwell, The American Embassy's chargé d'affaires in the 1953 musical Call Me Madam.

 De Wolfe was a good friend of Doris Day for over two decades, from the time of their first meeting during the filming of the 1950 musical Tea for Two until his death.
 Their screen chemistry in that film led to De Wolfe being quickly recast as a supporting character of Day in the 1951 production Lullaby of Broadway.

 Return to stage and television work

 After his Paramount contract lapsed, De Wolfe returned to the stage.
 He appeared in the revue John Murray Anderson's Almanac in 1953 and 1954, and starred in the last edition of the Ziegfeld Follies, in 1957.

 He appeared regularly in guest roles on television, including the first two episodes of NBC's The Imogene Coca Show.
 He portrayed Mr. Jarvis on CBS's The Doris Day Show, and co-starred with Larry Storch in a short-lived TV sitcom, The Queen and I. He often appeared on talk shows and in TV commercials, doing his "Mrs. Murgatroyd" drag routine.
 Wearing a hat and a shawl (but still sporting his mustache), De Wolfe (as old maid Phoebe Murgatroyd) would claim to be an expert on romance and answered questions from the lovelorn.

 Generations of TV viewers know Billy De Wolfe only by his voice, such as the voice of the finicky but inept magician Professor Hinkle in the animated 1969 Christmas special Frosty the Snowman.
 That supporting character speaks with De Wolfe's precise but exaggerated diction: "Mess-y, mess-y, mess-y!
 Sill-y, sill-y, sill-y!
 Bus-y, bus-y, bus-y!"

 In 1967–68 (one season, 26 episodes), he co-starred with Joby Baker and Ronnie Schell in the TV sitcom Good Morning World as Roland Hutton, the fussy manager at a radio station where David Lewis and Larry Clarke (Baker and Schell) are co-hosts.

 In 1972, De Wolfe was scheduled to return to Broadway in the role of Madame Lucy in the musical revival of Irene starring Debbie Reynolds, Monte Markham, Ruth Warrick, and Patsy Kelly.
 During the early stages of rehearsals, however, DeWolfe learned that he was ill with cancer and was replaced by George S. Irving.
-Nevertheless, later that same year, De Wolfe recorded a vocal track for songs presented on the album Free to Be...
-You and Me, which was part of a children's entertainment project developed by actress and author Marlo Thomas.
+Nevertheless, later that same year, De Wolfe recorded a vocal track for songs presented on the album Free to Be… You and Me, which was part of a children's entertainment project developed by actress and author Marlo Thomas.
 A related animated special was subsequently produced for television and aired on ABC on March 11, 1974, just six days after De Wolfe's death.